 When you have more cards, you have more credit available.
 And that helps your utilization!
 As long as you’re paying off your card in full every month and not maxing out your cards.

-Million Mile Secrets team member Scott, for example, has an 800 score with 20+ cards open.
+Million Mile Secrets team member Scott, for example, has an 800 score with over 20 cards open.
 He’s very diligent about paying his bills on time and not carrying balances on his cards.

 2. Myth for Many: Credit Cards Are a Dangerous Path to Debt

 Collecting miles & points isn’t for everyone.
-So read my post on the 5 dangers of applying for credit cards before you get started.
+So read our post on the 5 dangers of applying for credit cards before you get started.

 The hobby probably isn’t for you if you don’t pay your bills on time, don’t pay attention to detail, and can’t track your credit card balances.